Detonautas: After Netto's death

-Two years after the death of guitarist Rodrigo Netto, the band left their label, Warner, and signed a contract with Sony BMG.
-In the same year, they again get in the studio to record their fourth album: O Retorno de Saturno.
-Unlike the previous album, it contains a lighter effect and acoustic.
-The album contains songs like "O Retorno de Saturno" and "Verdades do Mundo" a tribute to the deceased friend.
+Two years after the death of guitarist Rodrigo Netto, the band left their label, Warner, and signed a contract with Sony Music.
+In the same year, they again get in the studio to record their fourth album, O Retorno de Saturno.
+Unlike the previous album, it contains a lighter and acoustic effect.
+The album contains songs like "O Retorno de Saturno" and "Verdades do Mundo", a tribute to the deceased friend.